simonwep/java-express/README.md

 }
 ```

-No we can, as we learned above, include it with:
+Now we can, as we learned above, include it with:

 ```java
 // Global context, you can also pass an context if you want app.use(new PortMiddleware());
 ```

 And use it:

 ```java
 app.get("/port-test", (req, res) -> {